Vidyush/Friends/README.md

 # Friends List App

 Hello my name is Vidyush Bakshi.
-I

 This is my Ruby on Rails Friends list app.